Dreamescaper/gitlab-copilot/README.md

 ## How Comments Are Posted

-- **Draft notes workflow**: All review findings are created as draft notes, then published atomically via GitLab's `bulk_publish` API (equivalent to "Submit Review" with "Comment" action).
+- **Draft notes workflow**: All review findings are created as draft notes (without `commit_id` — position SHAs are sufficient), then published atomically via GitLab's `bulk_publish` API (equivalent to "Submit Review" with "Comment" action).
 This creates a single notification instead of one per comment.
 - **Inline diff discussions**: Each finding is posted on the specific file and line.
 Includes severity indicator (🔴 critical, 🟡 warning, ℹ️ info).
+- **Correct line positioning**: For lines inside diff hunks, both `old_line` and `new_line` are set for context lines (so GitLab can compute `line_code`).
+For lines outside diff hunks (expanded context), `old_line` is computed from cumulative hunk offsets.
 - **Code suggestions**: When applicable, comments include GitLab suggestion blocks with single-line or multi-line range replacements (rendered as "Apply suggestion" buttons).
 - **Summary note**: Overall assessment posted separately as a simple note (not resolvable, not part of review threads).
 - **Duplicate detection**: Existing comments are checked before posting — re-triggering a review won't create duplicates.
-- **Fallback**: If an inline comment fails (e.g. line not in diff), it falls back to a general draft note.
+- **Fallback**: If an inline comment fails, it falls back to a general draft note with file:line prefix.
 - **Comment replies**: Posted directly in the discussion thread that triggered them.
+- **Usage tracking**: After each review/reply session, token usage and cost are logged to CI output.

 ## Troubleshooting